sixfootsixdesigns/React-Library-Boilerplate/README.md

 - `perf`
 - `revert`

-In addition to these types any `breaking change` will also be added to the changelog.
+In addition to these types, any `breaking change` will also be added to the changelog.

-The commit contains the following structural elements, to communicate intent to the consumers of your library: